cristianghsandu/hass-esp32-ac/README.md

 ### The Code ###

-I am using ESP Home to build the firmware[ESP Home](https://esphome.io/)
+I am using ESP Home to build the firmware [ESP Home](https://esphome.io/).
+The "code" is in this file: [esphome/ac-living.yml](esphome/ac-living.yml).

 ### AC Control ###